-Any of the above formula can be used for calculating the ratio.
-First formula needs per share information whereas the second one needs the total values of the elements.
+Any of the above formulae can be used for calculating the ratio.
+The first formula needs per share information whereas the second one needs the total values of the elements.

 Assume there is a company X whose publicly traded stock price is $20 and it has 100,000 outstanding equity shares.
 Book value of the company is 1,500,000.

 Market to book value ratio = 20* 1 00 000 / 1,500,000 = 2,000,000/1,500,000 = 1.33

 Here, the market perceives a market value of 1.33 times of book value to company X.

 It is important to understand the market to book value ratio when it is less than 1 and greater than 1.
 If we simply analyze, it can reflect undervaluation when it is less than 1 and overvaluation when it is greater than 1.

 If we drill down deep, a ratio less than 1 means the market does not even perceive value equals to book value.
 In a not so good investment scenario, an investor could smell some problem with the company.
 He may think that the value of assets presented in the balance sheet may not be realizable in the open market in case of liquidation.
 Say, in case of liquidation, selling off the assets will not realize value equals to book value of the company.

 M/B greater than 1 suggests overvaluation.
 The overvaluation should be considered along with the facts that tangible assets are not taken into consideration while calculating the ratio and secondly future growth in earning are not considered.
 Before taking a decision, it should be compared with the ratios of other industry peers of that company.